emaishoaib/quire/README.md

 give individual pages their own hover controls, which is what the rotate, delete and insert buttons need.

+**The table of contents is built from disclosure groups, not `List(_:children:)`.** The list's own form keeps which entries are expanded to itself, so nothing outside it can open the chapter around the section being read. `ContentsSidebar.swift` keeps the expanded entries in a set of its own instead.
+Its rows also respond to a tap rather than to the list's selection, because clicking the section already selected would not change the selection, and so would not jump back to the section's start.

 **The window has no toolbar, and the controls live in a rail.** Two reasons.
 SwiftUI toolbars hosted in an AppKit window ignore trailing placement, so items land at the far left however they are declared.
 More importantly, a window without a toolbar shows its